MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 Inspired by this [post]("https://www.compositional-it.com/news-blog/web-scraping-with-f/") by Dragos at Compositional IT, I thought I'd write about my experience doing web scraping with F#.

 A few months ago my team Sheffield Utd, beat Burnley the top team in the English Championship 5-2 at home.
-A user on a local football forum asked asked "When was our last 5-2 home win?".
+A user on a local football forum asked, "When was our last 5-2 home win?".
 I couldn't remember us winning 5-2 at home since I'd started being a supporter.
 I could recall a couple of 5-2 away wins, but not at home.
-This is verifiable manually, but if the last time it happened was a long time ago, that's a lot of effort for little reward.
+This is verifiable manually, but if the last time it happened was a long time ago, that's a lot of effort scanning each seasons results for little reward.

-But it is a task that could be automated by web scraping, providing there was a well formed set of results where the HTML was easy to parse.
+But it is a task that could be automated by web scraping, providing there was a well-formed set of results where the HTML was easy to parse.
 Looking around a few sites, the [11v11 results page]("https://www.11v11.com/teams/sheffield-united/tab/matches/") looked like a good option.

 At that point my only experience with F# was doing a few exercises on [Exercism]("https://exercism.org/tracks/fsharp") around a year before.
 It's a language that I was keen on working with, so with a free evening, a glass of red wine, and a thirst for learning I decided to throw it at this problem.